prxnav2005/BSV-Learnings/notes/intro.md

   - Represent fine-grained, concurrent state transitions
   - Execute atomically and are scheduled deterministically
   - Allow for highly modular and scalable hardware descriptions
-- This model makes it easier to reason about concurrency, avoid race conditions, and build complex systems compositionally.
+- This makes it easier to reason about concurrency, avoid race conditions, and build compositional systems.

 > [!NOTE]
-> We have all pulled our hair out due to race conditions, timing problems where your output and input, instead of being synchronized might be one or two clock cycles ahead than the other and all you see is a bunch of `XXXXX` on the waveform, which makes you wanna punch your screen- BUT HEY why worry about all that, when BSV exists.
+> We have all pulled our hair out due to race conditions, timing problems where your output and input, instead of being synchronized, might be one or two clock cycles apart and all you see is a bunch of `XXXXX` on the waveform — which makes you wanna punch your screen.
+BUT HEY, why worry about all that when BSV exists?

 ```verilog
 always_ff @(posedge clk) a <= b;